 Attention-deficit/hyperactivity disorder (ADHD) is a chronic disorder that affects many children and can often persist into adulthood.
 ADHD is characterized by a combination of problems, including difficulty sustaining attention, excessive hyperactivity, and participating in impulsive behavior.
 Often times the symptoms of ADHD will lessen with age, but some people never completely outgrow their symptoms.
 Those with ADHD tend to have problems at home, school, work, and in relationships.
 While treatment will not cure ADHD, it can help a great deal in controlling symptoms.

-Red River Hospital is a 74-bed psychiatric and addiction treatment center that has remained steadfast in our diligence to help improve the lives of those who entrust us with their care.
+Red River Hospital is a 74-bed psychiatric and addiction treatment center in Wichita Falls, TX that has remained steadfast in our diligence to help improve the lives of those who entrust us with their care.
 For over four decades, the caring and compassionate staff at Red River Hospital have assisted those who are in need of services for behavioral health concerns, substance abuse issues, and co-occurring disorders.
 By separating our patients into four distinct units, we are able to successfully meet the needs of all age groups, including children, adolescents, adults, and senior adults.
 We are also proud to offer a specialized military heroes unit for our United States Service Members.
 At Red River, we recognize how difficult it can be to make it through the day when you are constantly struggling with the symptoms of ADHD.
 Through the exceptional treatment provided at our hospital, we can help you control your symptoms so that you can lead a full and productive life.